 - At this point, you can either use an immersion blender to puree the soup or blend a little at a time.
 If you use a blender or food processor be VERY careful!
 I used an immersion blender, but didn’t completely puree the soup; it’s great slightly chunky.

 - Stir in the rest of the ingredients and have the soup simmer for 10 more minutes.
 Add salt and pepper to taste, if necessary.

-This soup has a great, creamy texture but without any need for creams or milks; plus it’s FILLED with Vitamin A. Needless to say, between three people, this soup was finished off in no time at all.
+This Smoky Sweet Potato Soup has a creamy texture, without any need for creams or milks.
+Plus, it’s FILLED with Vitamin A. Needless to say, between three people, this soup was finished off in no time at all.
 If you want to offer it as an appetizer you may be able to squeeze 4 or 5 servings out of it.
 Either way, make sure to try this out!